aaronleishman/aaronleishman.github.io/_pages/about.md

 ---
-title: "About"
+title: "About Me"
 permalink: /about/
 ---

-I have extensive Data Analyst experience, currently expand my programing skills to become an App Developer.
+I have extensive Data Analyst experience, currently expanding my programing skills to become an App Developer.